Lincoln-Environmental/komanawa-nz-depth-to-water/docs_build/index.rst

 Limitations and Future Work
 =============================
-.. todo Evelyn, can you please fill this in with the limitations and future work for the dataset?
+Whilst we have made every attempt to ensure the quality of the data and code in this repository, there are still limitations to the data.
+This includes but is potentially not limited to:
+- We have made a series of assumptions during the data processing; these are discussed above.
+- The data is only as good as the data provided by the councils; we did not have the resources nor all the information to quality assure the data.
+- For many sites, the elevation of the measuring point is unknown.
+We have used LiDAR data to estimate the elevation of the ground, but this will likely reduce the accuracy of the groundwater elevation.
+- We have assumed that the depth to water from ground level is correct, and therefore any errors in the depth to water data will be reflected in the groundwater elevation values.
+- As discussed, we have assumed any regional peculiarities when the information has been provided to us, but there may be other regional-specific aspects of the data that have been missed.
+- The dataset is not exhaustive, and there may be more data available that has not been included in this dataset.

+Future work could be undertaken to address some of these limitations.
+This is dependent on resource availability, but could include:
+- Ensuring all sites have an accurate elevation of the measuring point, and therefore a more accurate groundwater elevation.
+- Further quality assurance of the data, including cross-referencing the finalised data with councils.
+- Further analysis of the data to identify any potential errors or outliers.
+- Updating the dataset with new data as it becomes available.

+.. todo does anything else needed to be added here?

 Acknowledgements
 ==================
-We would like to acknowledge the regional councils and unitary authorities, specifically their environmental data teams, for providing us with the required data, and for responding to our data requests and subsequent questions.
+We would like to acknowledge the regional councils and unitary authorities, especially their environmental data teams, for providing us with the required data, and for responding to our data requests and subsequent questions.
 We appreciate your work in collecting and maintaining this data.
-Thank you to:
+Thank you specifically to:
-- Auckland Council
+- Freya Green from Auckland Council
-- Bay of Plenty Regional Council
+- Paul Scholes & Rochelle Gardner from Bay of Plenty Regional Council
-- Environment Canterbury
+- Jennifer Tregurtha from Environment Canterbury
-- Gisborne District Council
+- Julia Kendall from Gisborne District Council
-- Hawkes Bay Regional Council
+- Ale Cocimano from Hawkes Bay Regional Council
-- Horizons Regional Council
+- Michaela Rose from Horizons Regional Council
-- Marlborough District Council
+- Charlotte Tomlinson from Marlborough District Council
-- Northland Regional Council
+- Susie Osbaldiston & Sandrine Le Gars from Northland Regional Council
-- Otago Regional Council
+- Marc Ettema from Otago Regional Council
-- Environment Southland
+- Fiona Smith from Environment Southland
-- Taranaki Regional Council
+- Sarah Avery from Taranaki Regional Council
-- Tasman District Council
+- Matt McLarin from Tasman District Council
-- Waikato Regional Council
+- Debbie Eastwood & Sung Soo Koh from Waikato Regional Council
-- Wellington Regional Council
+- Rob Van Der Raaij from Wellington Regional Council
-- West Coast Regional Council
+- Jonny Horrox from West Coast Regional Council

 We would like to acknowledge Mike Kitteridge for his development of Tethys, and for providing assistance in using the platform and accessing data.
 We would like to acknowledge the New Zealand Geotechnical Database for providing us with groundwater level data.
 We would like to thank Armandine Bosserelle for providing us with groundwater level data for the Waimakariri area.

-.. todo is there anyone I'm missing?
+This work was made possible by the Future Coasts Aotearoa programme, funded by the Ministry of Business, Innovation and Employment (MBIE) Endeavour Fund.
+We would like to acknowledge the support of the programme, NIWA, and the other researchers involved in the project.

+.. todo does anything else needed to be added here?